qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_getstrt.rst

    :status: valid
    :tags: safety_analysis

 This document outlines the steps for performing, monitoring, and verifying safety analysis.
+Safety analysis is used as a umbrella term for the methods
+DFA (Dependent Failure Analysis) and FMEA (Failure Mode and Effects Analysis).
 The concept of performing safety analysis is described in :need:`doc_concept__safety__analysis`.
 The verification of the architecture is described in :need:`doc_concept__arch__process`.